mesosphere/mindthegap/README.md

   [--tls-cert-file <path/to/cert/file> --tls-private-key-file <path/to/key/file>]
 ```

-Start a http server serving the contents of the Helm charts bundle file.
-If `--listen-address`
+Start a Docker registry serving the contents of the image bundle.
+Note that the Docker registry will
-isn't specified, the server will listen on `localhost` only.
-If `--listen-port` isn't specified,
+be in read-only mode to reflect the source of the data being a static tarball so pushes to this
-the server will listen on a free port which will be output when starting the server.
+registry will fail.

 ## How does it work?